-Chat is at the center of whatever you do in Teams.
-From individual chats with just one other person to group chats and conversations in channels—chat has you covered.
+Chat is at the center of everything you do in Microsoft Teams.
+From individual chats with just one other person, to group chats and conversations in channels—chat has you covered.

 The following are the first things to know: